What are the 5 major steps in a marketing process?

 Conducting marketing research

-The marketing process involves “market study” or as we call it “market research” which is a technical study based on collecting data that allows entrepreneurs to identify the intentions, desires, and needs of customers, as well as many important details about the performance.
+involves “market study” or as we call it “market research” which is a technical study based on collecting data that allows entrepreneurs to identify the intentions, desires, and needs of customers, as well as many important details about the performance.

 Understanding the market and customer needs is to initiate the compilation of the available data.
 You likely have data that you can use, and you can review past surveys of customers who are interested in the same services or products you offer or intend to start working on.